The Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) announce the following meeting.

 Name: Public Meeting of the Study Team for the Los Alamos Historical Document Retrieval and Assessment Project.

-Status: Open to the public, limited only by the space available.
-The meeting room accommodates approximately 50 people.
+Status: Open to the public, limited only by space available.
+The meeting room accommodates approximately 100 people.

-Purpose: This Study Team is charged with locating, evaluating, cataloguing, and copying documents that contain information about historical chemical or radionuclide releases from facilities at the Los Alamos National Laboratory since its inception.
-The purposes of this meeting are to review the goals, methods, and schedule of the project, discuss progress to date, provide a forum for community interaction, and serve as a vehicle for members of the public to express concerns and provide advice to CDC.
+Purpose: This Study Team is charged with locating, evaluating, cataloging, and copying documents that contain information about historical chemical or radionuclide releases from facilities at the Los Alamos National Laboratory (LANL) since its inception.
+The purpose of this meeting is to review the goals, methods, and schedule of the project; discuss the key role of interviews with current and former LANL employees; provide a forum for community interaction; and serve as a vehicle for members of the public to express concerns to CDC.

-Matters to be Discussed: Agenda items include a presentation from the National Center for Environmental Health (NCEH) and its contractor regarding an update on the information gathering project that began in February of 1999, including discussion of the project's initial draft report scheduled to be issued in late August.
+Matters to Be Discussed: Agenda items include a presentation from the National Center for Environmental Health (NCEH), CDC, and/or its contractor, regarding the information-gathering project that recently began, and plans and methods for conducting interviews with active and retired employees.
 There will be time for public input, questions, and comments.

 Carolyn J. Russell,

 Director, Management Analysis and Services Office, Centers for Disease Control and Prevention (CDC).

 [FR Doc.
 00-4335 Filed 2-23-00; 8:45 am]